h1dd3n3y3/raspberry-pi-5-nettop-scraper/README.md

 # raspberry-pi-5-nettop-scraper
-Monitor raspberry pi 5 complete bundle's stock from nettop.gr
+A simple script that can be used in conjunction with Linux's crontab to monitor the complete raspberry pi 5 bundle's stock at nettop.gr